tilburgsciencehub/website/content/building-blocks/configure-your-computer/automation-and-workflows/commandline.md

 ```
 Again, if it is already installed, then use ``` brew install openssl``` instead.

-Again, we need it to link to terminal:
+Again, we need it to link to the terminal:

 ```
 echo 'export PATH="/usr/local/opt/openssl/bin:$PATH"' >> ~/.bash_profile